dapr/community/roadmap.md

 # Dapr Roadmap

 This document outlines the high-level roadmap for the Dapr project.
 The roadmap is subject to change and is not a commitment to deliver any specific features or timelines.
+The roadmap is updated every quarter, after a release.

+## Releases

 [GitHub milestones](https://github.com/dapr/dapr/milestones) are created for each release and are named after the release version.
 GitHub issues are assigned to a milestone to track the scope and progress of a release.

-## Releases

 ### Current Release